 The city of Svelt sat quietly as the sun started to lower beyond the horizon, the light flickering over the tree line leaving behind patches of warmth from where it last touched.
-As the last beam of light disappeared into the nearby forest, there was a brief moment of silence, before the sirens started.
-All through the town one by one sirens started to sound, they echoed all through the forest and down the nearby mines.
-The miner’s picks stopped as the echoes reached their ears, dropping them where they stood they made their way back to the surface.
-Single file they marched out of the narrow openings back into fresh air, as they trudged back to town the mines dust was pulled from their backs and taken by the wind.
-Meanwhile in town a woman was setting up her art, her canvasses decorated the outside of her home.
-She stood back from her display content with her efforts, she turned to the skies smiling, she could see the dust clouds from the workers leaving the mines.
+As the last beam of light disappeared into the nearby forest, there was a brief moment of silence before the sirens started.
+All through the town, one by one, sirens started to sound; they echoed all through the forest and down the nearby mines.
+The miner’s picks stopped as the echoes reached their ears, dropping them where they stood.
+They made their way back to the surface.
+Single file, they marched out of the narrow openings back into the fresh air; as they trudged back to town, the dust of the mine was pulled from their backs and taken by the wind.
+Meanwhile, in town, a woman was setting up her art, her canvasses decorated the outside of her home.
+She stood back from her display, content with her efforts; she turned to the skies smiling; she could see the dust clouds from the workers leaving the mines.

 “Ok, I will get them this time.
 I am going to sell a piece today.”
-Eyne reassured herself as she looked at her reflection trying to boost here confidence.
+Eyne reassured herself as she looked at her reflection, trying to boost her confidence.

-The miners all made their way back into town, from all directions they poured into the city, ready for the beds they are denied all day.
-Eyne stood by her home grinning as the miners slowly trudged past.
+The miners all made their way back into town; from all directions, they poured into the city, ready for the beds they were denied all day.
+Eyne stood by her home, grinning as the miners slowly trudged past.
 She called out to them,

-“To make your homes pretty so you have something to look forward too?”
+“To make your homes pretty so you have something to look forward to?”

-The man picked up a canvass and smashed it across his knee, throwing it in the mud under the marching miners feet.
+The man picked up a canvas and smashed it across his knee, throwing it in the mud under the marching miner’s feet.
 Slowly it was completely trampled into the soft mud.
-Eyne slumped to the ground broken, she had been trying for months to sell even one piece, but it is clear that no one has time for her art.
-Defeated she started taking down her art from her home.
-As each one came down she became more and more filled with emotion.
-As her hands grasped the last piece she exploded with rage, throwing it to the ground smashing the wood her painting was on.
-Still fuelled with rage she laid waste to the remaining pieces, scattering coloured wood chips all over the front of her plain brown home.
+Eyne slumped to the ground, broken, she had been trying for months to sell even one piece, but it was clear that no one had time for her art.
+Defeated, she started taking down her art from her home.
+As each one came down, she became more and more filled with emotion.
+As her hands grasped the last piece, she exploded with rage, throwing it to the ground and smashing the wood her painting was on.
+Still fuelled with rage, she laid waste to the remaining pieces, scattering colored wood chips all over the front of her plain brown home.

 The miners all walked by as before, but this time one stopped staring.
 He started to wave down others walking by.
-Before long she had stopped many workers in their tracks, all of them staring at her art pieces, even the large man from the night before was stood staring.
+Before long, she had stopped many workers in their tracks, all of them staring at her art pieces; even the large man from the night before was standing staring.

 A man from the crowd spoke out in an angry voice, “Then why in living hell paint the mines?”

-The angry miner spat on the remains of Eyne’s home, before following the crowd.
-Eyne slumped to the ground defeated, she lay among the pile of scrap that was her home.
-Her skin shivered in the cold mud as she her emotions surged over her.
-The mud soaked into her clothes, it stuck to her skin and caught the night’s cold winds.
+The angry miner spat on the remains of Eyne’s home before following the crowd.
+Eyne slumped to the ground, defeated; she lay among the pile of scrap that was her home.
+Her skin shivered in the cold mud as her emotions surged over her.
+The mud soaked into her clothes; it stuck to her skin and caught the night’s cold winds.
 She could barely feel her limbs as the cold took full effect.

-Her wallowing was interrupted by the sound of carts and trucks rolling through the mud, Eyne looked up noticing a strange group of people walking through town.
-They had carts pulled by animals and plenty of them, at the back of group was motorised vehicles chugging through the soft mud.
+Her wallowing was interrupted by the sound of carts and trucks rolling through the mud; Eyne looked up, noticing a strange group of people walking through town.
+They had carts pulled by animals and plenty of them; at the back of the group were motorized vehicles chugging through the soft mud.
 Eyne was too hurt to speak out, but she watched as they all slowly moved past.
-A few of the newcomers stared for a moment, but did nothing to help Eyne.
-Eyne had never seen so many living children in one group, they even seemed happy as they stomped their way through the muck.
+A few of the newcomers stared for a moment but did nothing to help Eyne.
+Eyne had never seen so many living children in one group; they even seemed happy as they stomped their way through the muck.

 The man raised the bottle and screamed at the top of his lungs, “They have alcohol!”

-“Grab your money and yourself, the Gypsies are in town.
-We have all the hard to acquire tastes, alcohol, emotion drugs, nightmare meat, and so much more.”
+“Grab your money and yourself; the Gypsies are in town.
+We have all the hard-to-acquire tastes, alcohol, emotional drugs, nightmare meat, and so much more.”

 Eyne watched as everyone rushed to find their money to buy the life sweeteners that Svelt does not sell.
-She herself wanted to buy but was incapable as she now had nothing, she turned away to go back to her demolished home.
-The voice of the miners echoed around her head as she slowly walked away from town centre.
-Her mind turned to the small amount of rope she had in her home, and the tree she used to play on when she was young.
+She herself wanted to buy but was incapable as she now had nothing; she turned away to go back to her demolished home.
+The voice of the miners echoed around her head as she slowly walked away from the town center.
+Her mind turned to the small amount of rope she had in her home and the tree she used to play on when she was young.

 The old lady walked off towards the gypsy market with Eyne in tow,

-The two of them walked through the entire Gypsy setup, past all the venders selling hard to obtain goods.
-The sweet scent of nightmare meat filled her nose, before another aroma took over.
-Someone had removed a lid to an emotion drug and had taken a sip of, ‘Happy’.
-The man started to cheer and shout instantly as the drug took hold of him, he proceeded to run into a crowd of Gypsies and started dancing with them.
+The two of them walked through the entire Gypsy setup, past all the vendors selling hard-to-obtain goods.
+The sweet scent of nightmare meat filled her nose before another aroma took over.
+Someone had removed a lid to an emotional drug and had taken a sip of ‘Happy.’
+The man started to cheer and shout instantly as the drug took hold of him; he proceeded to run into a crowd of Gypsies and started dancing with them.

 “Why did you bring me in here?”

-The old woman turned to smile at Eyne, nothing said she just continued to run around her home shifting things from one surface to another.
+The old woman turned to smile at Eyne, but nothing was said.
+She just continued to run around her home, shifting things from one surface to another.

-“First of all, my name is not old hag it is Gara-vae.
-I want to help you sell art, because I love art.”
+“First of all, my name is not an old hag.
+It is Gara-vae.
+I want to help you sell art because I love art.”

 Gara-vae knocked back the entirety of her drink, “I think the best things in life are those that are not needed, and art is right up there when it comes to useless.
 I mean completely useless, like no one needs it, not one single piece is needed, ever.”

-“I get it, it is useless.”
-Eyne yelled as she took a mouthful, promptly spitting it back into the glass choking on the smoky burn.
+“I get it; it is useless.”
+Eyne yelled as she took a mouthful, promptly spitting it back into the glass and choking on the smoky burn.

 Gara-Vae giggled, “It takes some time to get used to.”
 She grabbed Eyne’s hands and looked deeply into her eyes.
 “The only way to make something less useless is to give it a function.”

-“It is simple paint a canvass with a simple background and watch as they come flocking.
+“It is simply to paint a canvas with a simple background and watches as they come flocking.
 All you need to do is eat this and start painting once again.”

 “Do you know what this one does?”

-Months pass and the gypsy fair arrived at another town, among them was a tired looking artist, sitting among a plethora of pieces.
-Many people came in to look as she placed her paintbrush against the side of a customer’s head, the brush started to glow as she moved it to the canvass.
-The brush was pushed against the empty canvass and an image started to appear, as the painting finished the piece and her eyes seemed to glow a pale purple, then the image started to move.
+Months passed, and the gypsy fair arrived at another town; among them was a tired-looking artist sitting among a plethora of pieces.
+Many people came in to look as she placed her paintbrush against the side of a customer’s head; the brush started to glow as she moved it to the canvass.
+The brush was pushed against the empty canvass, and an image started to appear; as the painting finished the piece and her eyes seemed to glow a pale purple, then the image started to move.
 The customer exclaimed as one of her nightmares had been pulled from their brain and placed into a canvass.
 She was incapable of keeping up with the demand at each new town they stopped at, making her artwork increase in price.

-Eyne had never been happier, she had a family for the first time.
+Eyne had never been happier; she had a family for the first time.
 Traveling nearly every day across the landscape of the largest continent of Hollow, Vispyr.
-With each passing day Eyne understood what Gara-Vae meant, although dark Vispyr had a beauty that was unmatched.
-It was not beauty by definition, it was not colourful, nor nice, but it was truly macabre.
-That was the hidden beauty that was hard to find, but better than anything Eyne could imagine.
+With each passing day, Eyne understood what Gara-Vae meant, although dark Vispyr had a beauty that was unmatched.
+It was not a beautiful by definition, it was not colorful nor nice, but it was truly macabre.
+That was the hidden beauty that was hard to find but better than anything Eyne could imagine.